 The first phase is about aligning the skeletal or orofacial structure before the permanent teeth grow in.
-The orthodontist will take x-rays and photos of the teeth and jaw to determine whether this early orthodontic treatment is necessary first.
+The orthodontist will take x-rays and photos of the teeth and jaw to determine whether this early orthodontic treatment is necessary.
 If the jaw or bite is incorrectly aligned, this may lead to more serious issues later on that are difficult and costly to correct.
-Treating these problems when the teeth are still developing is much easier.
+Treating these problems when the teeth are still developing is much easier than trying to correct issues later in adulthood.
 Baby teeth may be extracted to make room for adult teeth to grow in properly and prevent overcrowding or a retainer may be used to keep straighten out the bite.

 During the resting period, the permanent teeth are left untouched to allow them to grow in.
 It is best to avoid orthodontic treatment during this period to avoid interference with permanent teeth and to allow them to move freely.
 The first phase should have helped to create a path for permanent teeth to begin orthodontic work.

 The resting period usually lasts around six months and it is important to monitor the movement of teeth to determine further steps for the patient.
 From here, the patient will move on to phase two where braces are typically introduced.